sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Any classes that have to do with Sculptor generation, such as override classes, must be packaged in a separate Maven project from the one that'll be utilizing them because the compiled override classes must be used as part of the Sculptor code generation process.
 If the override classes are packaged in the application project itself, the compiled override classes won't be available during the Sculptor code generation step, which comes earlier in the build process than compiling XTend code.

-Sculptor example projects follow the convention of naming this separate project \<project name\>-generator, although that's not a requirement.
+Sculptor example projects follow the convention of naming this separate project `<project name>-generator`, although that's not a requirement.
+{: .alert}

-The generator project must be added as a dependency within the sculptor-maven-plugin plugin within the main project.
+The generator project must be added as a dependency of the sculptor-maven-plugin plugin within the main project.
 Following is an example taken from the sculptor-shipping project.

 ~~~ xml
 <plugin>